aspose-imaging/Aspose.Imaging-Documentation/python-net/developer-guide/manipulating-images/kernel-filters/motion-blur-filter/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The following Python code example shows the usage of the Aspose.Imaging .NET API.
-You can employ the `ConvolutionFilter` class, which offers predefined kernel filters <strong>GetBlurMotion()</strong> with adjustable size and angle settings.
-Additionally, you have the flexibility to create your custom kernel matrix.
-In this example, image templates in PNG and SVG formats are loaded from the "templates" folder, and filters are applied from a predefined list.
+The provided Python code example demonstrates how to utilize the Aspose.Imaging Python API.
+You can use the `ConvolutionFilter` class, which provides pre-defined kernel filters like <strong>GetBlurMotion()</strong> with customizable size and angle parameters.
+Moreover, you retain the freedom to design your custom kernel matrix.
+In this instance, templates in PNG and SVG formats are loaded from the "templates" directory, and a set of filters is implemented from a predefined list.
 </p>

 {{< gist "aspose-com-gists" "a1e5930122ddaf08d6960cb18782d55f" "kernel-filters.cs" >}}